A few tips to make your computer system run more efficiently ! I started this page for people who work call center jobs from home. Just a FYI.

 I use "CCleaner Free" once a day. (free download.
 I advise using the Piriform or CCleaner.com download) Clean windows, applications and registry sections.
 It cleans all your browsers and computer.
 They do have an "Health Check" option, but I prefer to do it the original way, with "custom clean" and "registry" cleaning.
 And, use the Microsoft "disk defragmenter" built in to your computer once a week.
 Puts all your files in order.
 I used to set it to do it Sunday mornings, automatically.
 It will slow your system down til it's done.
-Or get the free, "Defraggler", also from Piriform, who has CCleaner. https://www.ccleaner.com/ccleaner
+Or get the free, "Defraggler", also from Piriform, who has CCleaner.
+If you have a SSD drive, there's no need to defrag, if 'TRIM" is on. https://www.ccleaner.com/ccleaner

 The "disk cleanup" built in to windows, is one last thing.
 Go into start ("click" left bottom corner icon), enter it in.
 Right click on it above, and click "run as administrator".
 It will clean all the stored windows updates, etc, that are left over from Microsoft weekly updates.
 That should keep you "clean".
 It's a slow process, to clean up the "C" part of your hard drive.